Here you can find the answers to some of the most commonly asked questions about the mortgage process.

 To be eligible to apply for an M&S Bank First Time Buyer Mortgage, at least one person must have never owned a property before.

 There is no standard amount for a deposit to put towards a new home.
 However, the more money you can put down as a deposit, usually the better the mortgage deal available in terms of a lower interest rate.
-The maximum loan-to-value ratio that we currently offer at M&S Bank is 95%, available on First Time Buyer mortgages, which means you would need a deposit of at least 5% of the property value.
+The maximum loan-to-value ratio that we currently offer at M&S Bank is 95%, available on First Time Buyer and home mover mortgages, which means you would need a deposit of at least 5% of the purchase price.
 Please also note that the minimum deposit required differs for new build properties – please contact us to discuss your requirements.

 We will hold the agreed interest rate for 180 days from the date of your mortgage offer.